MicrosoftDocs/altspace-vr/altspace-vr/tutorials/multimedia-console.md

 ## Getting started

 Getting started with the Multimedia Console is a two part process.
-First there is the web portal that you will use to generate and publish a configuration for the Multimedia Console session you place in you environment.
+First there's the web portal that you'll use to generate and publish a configuration for the Multimedia Console session you place in your environment.
 Second is the placement of the actual Multimedia Console app in your environment and setting the configuration code it should use.

 ### Configuring the Multimedia console with the web portal

 1. First, you'll need to make sure your content is hosted online because you'll need a URL.
 (You can upload photos to altvr.com, host a video .mp4 file online or use Twitch live stream link: https://www.twitch.tv/ninja)
 2. Navigate to the web portal for the Multimedia Console at [https://multimedia-console.altvr.com/](https://multimedia-console.altvr.com/)
-3. From the web portal you can generate and publish a configuration for the Multimedia Console.
+3. From the web portal, you can generate and publish a configuration for the Multimedia Console.
 (See below for details about the various properties).
-4. Once you have entered the media in to the media list and have configured the general settings, click the publish button in the top right part of the app.
+4. Once you've entered the media into the media list and have configured the general settings, select the publish button in the top-right part of the app.
 5. Once the publish has completed, a dialog will pop up with a two word code for you to enter in to the Multimedia Console you placed.

 ### Placing the Multimedia console in your environment

-1. Click on World Editor->Editor Panel->SDK Apps->Multimedia Console.
-(Do not go to World Editor->Basics->SDK App-- that's for unregistered apps.)
+1. Select on World Editor->Editor Panel->SDK Apps->Multimedia Console.
+(Don't go to World Editor->Basics->SDK App--that's for unregistered apps.)
 2. Position the Multimedia Console to best suite your space and audience.
 3. Get out of Edit Mode by clicking the orange Edit Mode button.
-4. You will be prompted "Are you the media player owner?"
-If you're the person who should be the official owner of this Multimedia Console session, confirm and proceed.
-(Additional permissioned roles are available as well.
+4. You'll be prompted "Are you the media player owner?"
+If you're the person who should be the official owner of this Multimedia Console session, confirm and continue.
+(Other permissioned roles are available as well.
 See below for a detailed list.)
-5. Click Yes to confirm that you are the primary host.
+5. Select Yes to confirm that you are the primary host.
 6. A dialog should pop up that asks you to enter a code from the web portal or valid JSON.
 Enter the two word code from the web portal including the dash and hit OK.
 (JSON is an advanced configuration described below)
 7. The Multimedia Console should load after a few seconds with the configuration you built in the web portal.

 ### Controlling the Multimedia console

-1. After you input your code and complete the configuration process, you will see control buttons appear below a media display.
+1. After you input your code and complete the configuration process, you'll see control buttons appear below a media display.
     * "Play" starts the media viewer (or restarts at current entry, if previously stopped)
     * "Stop" stops the media viewer, and hides current media.
     * "Next"/"Prev" skips to next or previous media
     * "x/x" shows the current index into the media list, and allows you to jump to any point in the list
-    * "Config" allows re-entering a new code from the web portal to set a new configuration in the console.
+    * "Config" allows reentering a new code from the web portal to set a new configuration in the console.

 Now you're set to begin sharing via the Multimedia Console!